What are Special Educational Needs?

 - Contact details for all support services can be found here:

-How Will The School Prepare And Support My Child When Joining The School And Transfering To A New School?
+How Will The School Prepare And Support My Child When Joining The School And Transferring To A New School?

 - We encourage all new children to visit the school prior to starting.